Playing with Repetitions in Data Words Using Energy Games: Undecidability of [ , , ] LRV[⟙,≈,←] games

 \subsection{Reduction with Boolean variables}

-\begin{lemma} The winning strategy existence problem for the \pmainlogic$[\top, \oblieqlocal, \leftarrow]$ game is undecidable when \env owns one data variable and unboundedly many Boolean variables, and \sys one (data) variable. \end{lemma} \begin{proof} We first given a short description of the ideas used.
+\begin{lem} The winning strategy existence problem for the \pmainlogic$[\top, \oblieqlocal, \leftarrow]$ game is undecidable when \review{the formula consists of a \sys data variable, an \env data variable and unboundedly many Boolean variables of \env.} \end{lem} \begin{proof} We first give a short description of the ideas used.
 For convenience, we name the counters of the 2-counter machines $\countx$ and $\county$ instead of $c_{1}$ and $c_{2}$.
-To simulate counters $\countx$ and $\county$, we use the environment variable $x$ and system variable $y$.
+To simulate counters $\countx$ and $\county$, we use \env's variable $x$ and \sys's variable $y$.
 There are a few more Boolean variables that \env uses for the simulation.
 We define a \pmainlogic[$\top$, $\oblieqlocal$, $\leftarrow$] formula to force \env and \sys to simulate runs of 2-counter machines as follows.
 Suppose $\sigma$ is the concrete model built during a game.
 The value of counter $\countx$ (resp.~$\county$) before the $i$\textsuperscript{th} transition is the cardinality of the set $\set{d \in \Domain \mid \exists j \in \set{1, \ldots, i}: \sigma(j)(x)=d, \forall j' \in \set{1, \ldots, i}: \sigma(j')(y) \ne d}$ (resp.~$\set{d \in \Domain \mid \exists j \in \set{1, \ldots, i}, \sigma(j)(y)=d, \forall j' \in \set{1, \ldots, i}, \sigma(j')(x) \ne d}$).
 Intuitively, the value of counter $\countx$ is the number of data values that have appeared under variable $x$ but not under $y$.
 In each round, \env chooses the transition of the 2-counter machine to be simulated and sets values for its variables accordingly.
 If everything is in order, \sys cooperates and sets the value of the variable $y$ to complete the simulation.
 Otherwise, \sys can win immediately by setting the value of $y$ to a value that certifies that the actions of \env violate the semantics of the 2-counter machine.
 If any player deviates from this behavior at any step, the other player wins immediately.
 The only other way \sys can win is by reaching the halting state and the only other way \env can win is by properly simulating the 2-counter machine for ever and never reaching the halting state.